 Learning how to roast chickpeas takes no skill in the kitchen.
 You don’t even need to read a recipe after the first time!

-The beauty of this roasted chickpeas recipe is you can make it any flavor you want.
+The beauty of this roasted chickpeas recipe is you can make it in any flavor you want.
 Or roast them plain.
 They couldn’t be easier to make and they hit the spot when you need something crunchy.

 The best part is they are good for you!
 Chickpeas (also known as garbanzo beans used to make hummus) are high in fiber and protein-rich but they also contain important nutrients like folate, manganese, and iron.
 Any snack high in protein and fiber is going to leave you satisfied.

 - 2 Canned Garbanzo Beans – That may seem like a lot, but they shrink during the baking process.
 You could soak dried chickpeas, which is very similar to this How to Soak Beans tutorial.

 - Olive Oil

 - Seasonings – I used garlic powder, sea salt, and a little shake of Tajin, a chili-lime seasoning.

 How to Roast Chickpeas from a Can